Safeguarding Children is Everybody's Responsibility

 Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children’s health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.

 Safeguarding is not just about protecting children from deliberate harm.
-It relates to aspects of school life including:
+It relates to a range of other aspects of care and education including:

 - the use of reasonable force

-- meeting the needs of pupils with medical conditions
+- meeting the needs of children with medical conditions

 - providing first aid